-When it comes to demolition in Sydney, there are certain guidelines that should be given emphasis.
+When it comes to demolition works in Sydney, there are certain guidelines that must be observed.
 The government, through different branches that are vested with special powers, have imposed a stringent set of regulations that should be strictly followed in any demolition work, whether it is residential or commercial, regardless of how big or small the extent of the job will be.
-There is a need to notify the relevant authorities and to apply for the required permits.
+This includes notifying the relevant authorities and applying for the required permits.
 Both property owners and demolition companies in Sydney should be aware of the existing legal frameworks to make sure that any job will be completed successfully and in the absence of any possible legal troubles.

 Submission of Notification for the Demolition Work

 One of the most important things that should be done is to notify the concerned authorities about the demolition job that will be done.
 More often than not, this will be the responsibility of the demolition companies in Sydney.
 Specifically, notifications should be submitted when the work involves the use of explosives and load shifting machinery.
 This is also required if the structure that will be demolished is load-bearing.
 The notification must be submitted at least five days prior to the initiation of the work.
 It can be submitted electronically, which is a convenient option.

 Again, this is another responsibility of the demolition companies in Sydney.
 The Safe Work Method Statement, also known as SWMS for short, will serve as the blueprint of the job that will be completed.
 It entails the identification of the specific steps that will be involved in having a property taken down.
 This should also stipulate the risks that are associated with the demolition work, and more importantly, the measures that will be imposed by the contractor in the alleviation or elimination of the hazards that have been identified.
 It must be as detailed as possible and must include steps that are in accordance with what the national and local laws specify.